 It has been said that creativity is closely aligned with mental illness and that those who believe in myths are crazy.
 We all believe in myths of one kind or another.
 The children of Sawyerville, both campers and staff alike, are all worthy in their right to live, to learn, to laugh, and to be celebrated.
 They are the descendants of those who wrote the mythologies of the world.
 They are the reason those myths exist.

-Most of you I do not know but you are just like those smiling faces.
-You breathe; you experience joy; you cry; you hunger; you, hopefully, love.
-Sawyerville is celebrating its twenty-first summer this year, an accomplishment that would have seemed impossible in 1963 or even 1863.
+Most of those currently being detained as illegal immigrants I do not know but you are just like every person reading this post.
+The children being held separately from their families are just like those smiling faces of the children at Sawyerville, many of whom had ancestors forcibly detained and brought to this nation as slaves.
+We all breathe; we all experience joy; we all cry; we all hunger; we all, hopefully, love.
+Sawyerville is celebrating its twenty-fifth summer this year, an accomplishment that would have seemed impossible in 1963 or even 1863.
 It was the dream that began a war in 1776 and the path that mankind began with its first step.

 What some call a myth, others call fact.
 What some believe, others discount.
 Rice with all its different varieties is a staple found in kitchens all over the world and yet, most prepare it differently and serve it based upon ethnicity.
 It is still rice and it still tastes delightful.
 The different myths of the world are just as entertaining and meaningful.
 We do not need to believe them all; we should just respect them and the cultures from whence they came.
 Yesterday, as they have for the past twenty years at Sawyerville Day Camp, girls and boys of different races, ages, cultures, and backgrounds, joined hands to prove the best myths are those dreams that see realization.
 Dreaming is believing!